swuff-star/MSUModTemplate/README.md

 ## Changelog

 ### 0.1.0
+* Mysterious Vial: Added
 * Beckoning Cat: Added
-  * Uncommon tier item, giving a chance to drop items after killing elite monsters.
-(Developer note: This item was originally the "56 Leaf Clover" in Risk of Rain 1, but was changed due to the inclusion of "57 Leaf Clover" in Risk of Rain 2.
-To help prevent confusion betwen the two, the item was given a complete overhaul - may provide a config option to restore this into the 56 Leaf Clover if there's demand for it.)
+  * Developer note: This item was originally the "56 Leaf Clover" in Risk of Rain 1, but was changed due to the inclusion of "57 Leaf Clover" in Risk of Rain 2.
+To help prevent confusion betwen the two, the item was given a complete overhaul - may provide a config option to restore this into the 56 Leaf Clover if there's demand for it.
+* Gigantic Amethyst: Added